fthliqml/fthliqml/README.md

 - 👋 Hi, I’m Iqmal
+- 🚀 Focused On : Fullstack Web Dev
 - 📫 Instragram : @fthliqml
+-

 <!---
 fthliqml/fthliqml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.